Gary W. Cole, MD, FAAD

 What causes moles, and what are risk factors for developing moles?

-The genes we inherit from our parents, along with the amount of sun we are exposed to (especially before adulthood) are the major factors in determining the number of moles that we will develop.
-The more sun one gets, the higher the risk of moles in that area.
-However, moles may also occur in fully sun-protected areas like the palms, soles, and genitals.
+The genes we inherit from our parents, along with the amount of sun to which we are exposed (especially during childhood) are major factors in determining mole numbers.
+Skin with more sun exposure tends to have more moles.
+However, moles may also occur in sun-protected areas like the palms, soles, and genitals.

 Both moles and freckles (medically termed ephelides) are darker than the surrounding skin.
 Moles may be raised, slightly raised, or completely flat while freckles are always totally flat.
 Freckles and "liver spots" (medically termed lentigines) are due to an increase in the amount of dark pigment called melanin.
 Moles are more common in people prone to freckles.
 Freckles are flat spots that are tan, slightly reddish, or light-brown and typically appear during the sunny months.
 They are most often found in people with light complexions.
 Many people with blond or red hair and green or blue eyes are more prone to these types of skin growths.
 Sun avoidance and sun protection, including the regular use of sunscreen may help to suppress the appearance of some types of moles and freckles.